-readergirlz is the cutting edge literacy and social media project for teens, awarded the National Book Award for Innovations in Reading.
+readergirlz is a literacy and social media project for teens, awarded the National Book Foundation's Innovations in Reading Prize.
 The rgz blog serves as a depot for news and YA reviews from industry professionals and teens.
-The volunteer organization holds two initiatives a year to impact teen literacy.
+As volunteers return full force to their own YA writing, the organization continues to hold one initiative a year to impact teen literacy.
 All are welcome to "like" us on Facebook!

 Monday, September 20, 2010